Global Conflict Resolution

 Independent Instructor

 I am a Ph.D. candidate in Political Science at the University of Illinois Urbana-Champaign.
 My research and teaching focus on conflict resolution and foreign policy.
-My dissertation examines when states use public diplomacy tools to confront legacies of political violence, and how these choices affect peace and cooperation between adversaries.
+My dissertation examines when and how apology diplomacy between adversaries addresses legacies of conflicts and political violence.

-My broader research agenda is driven by three questions: (1) when and how states and groups move from hostility to peace and, in some cases deepen it—and when deterioration occurs; (2) how states use public diplomacy to shape foreign public opinion; and (3) how leaders navigate domestic constraints when advancing peace initiatives abroad.
-I address these questions using survey experiments in different countries and datasets not previously compiled.
+My broader research agenda centers on three questions: (1) how states and groups move from hostility toward peace through unilateral, materially low-cost gestures, such as political apologies; (2) how states use public-diplomacy tools to shape foreign public opinion; and (3) how leaders navigate domestic constraints when pursuing peace initiatives abroad.
+I address these questions using original survey experiments in different countries and datasets not previously compiled.

 I also hold degrees outside Political Science, including Statistics from the University of Illinois and International History from the London School of Economics.